gammasoft71/Examples_Cocoa/src/GroupBox/README.md

-# TabControl
+# GroupBox

-This example demonstrates the use of NSTabView and NSTabViewItem controls.
+This example demonstrates the use of NSBox control.

 ![GitHub Logo](../../docs/Pictures/GroupBox.png)